 This guidance outlines a city's approach to developing an action plan, taking into account the findings of the Baseline Assessment, to identify priority interventions with high impact for reducing plastic pollution.
 Developing the Action Plan should be an iterative process, involving consultations with key stakeholders, while remaining flexible to adapt as local situations change.
-Please see published PSC City Action Plans for best practices and guidance.
+Please see published PSC City Action Plans for best practices and guidance, as well as download the City Action Plan Template as a reference.

 Our growing waste stream is uniquely representative of the many challenges now facing our global community.
 With 8-12 million tons of plastic waste entering the ocean annually, and with global waste generation expected to increase by 70% over the next 30 years, plastic waste prevention and management programs are critical to the health and well-being of our urban populations.
 Poorly managed plastic waste affects human health and livelihoods, it effects our environment, living creatures, and economic opportunities.
 Therefore, a well developed City Action Plan on plastic waste is critical to ensuring a sustainable, healthy, and inclusive global community.